the-maldridge/mwh_site/content/post/2023-12-09-fleet-of-the-future.md

 customers of infrastructure, all staging environments are production *to them* since an outage of a staging cluster will cost productivity, slow down releases, and potentially jeopardize a production release if testing can't be performed in a timely manner.
-Operations may chose to have its own staging or testing systems to play with, but the clusters that are maintained for use by internal customers in the company are for all intents and purposes production clusters, just not
+Operations may choose to have its own staging or testing systems to play with, but the clusters that are maintained for use by internal customers in the company are for all intents and purposes production clusters, just not